patrickm663/localglmnet.jl/README.md

 Following this, we construct a LocalGLMnet model by taking the dot product of the gradient and the feature and summing this over the whole feature set, plus any bias term.

-As an alternative, we make a different form of a LocalGLMnet by instead summing the outputs from the isolated outputs to form an additive decomposition of the NN -- including any bias term.
+As an alternative, we make a different form of a LocalGLMnet by instead summing the outputs from the isolated inputs to form an additive decomposition of the NN -- including any bias term.

 Finally, we find an analytical approximation for the NN using `SymbolicRegression.jl` and compare it to the original function.